 What makes aluminium bronze great

 Aluminium bronze is an alloy made up of bronze and generally between 9 and 14 % aluminium.
 It comes with high hardness, great compressive strength and excellent friction properties at the same time.
 Aluminium bronze is very well-suited for processes in which tearing, scratching and galling cannot be tolerated.
 The different kinds of aluminium bronze alloys are made for everything from short runs and moderate service up to long production and severe requirements.
-They are generally most valued for their higher strength and corrosion resistance compared to similar materials.
+They are generally most valued for their higher strength and corrosion resistance compared to similar materials making them particularly useful in the metal forming industry for processes like deep drawing.
 The aluminium in the alloy reacts with atmospheric oxygen to form a thin, tough surface layer that acts as a barrier to corrosion.

 Aluminium bronze alloys are also tarnish-resistant and have low oxidation rates at high temperatures as well as low reactivity with sulfurous compounds and other exhaust products of combustion.
 In addition, they are resistant to corrosion caused by sea water.
 Their friction coefficient can be as low as 0.18 (in unlubricated condition) while the friction coefficient of conventional tool steel is usually about 1.11.
 Compared to bronze, aluminium bronze has higher hardness and quality because combining bronze with aluminium in the right way results in a more homogenous microstructure, significantly better sliding properties and much lower wear.
 Aluminium bronze is also better than coated materials as it allows a better wear resistance while also making changes of geometry possible at any time.